webhookx-io/webhookx/README.md

 - **Fan out:** Events can be fan out to multiple destinations.
 - **Declarative configuration:** Managing your configuration through declarative configuration file, and be GitOps and DevOps compliant.
 - **Multi-tenancy:** Multi-tenancy is supported with workspaces.
 Workspaces provide an isolation of configuration entites.
-- **Plugins:**
+- **Plugins:** Extend functionality via inbound and outbound plugins.
-  - `webhookx-signature`: signing outbound requests with HMAC(SHA-256) by adding `Webhookx-Signature` and `Webhookx-Timestamp` to request header.
+  - `webhookx-signature`: Signing outbound requests with HMAC(SHA-256) by adding `Webhookx-Signature` and `Webhookx-Timestamp` to request header.
-  - `wasm`: using high-level programming languages such as AssemblyScript, Rust and TinyGo to transform outbound requests.
+  - `wasm`: Using high-level programming languages such as AssemblyScript, Rust and TinyGo to transform outbound requests.
 See [plugin/wasm](pkg/plugin/wasm).
-  - `function`:
-  - `transformer`(WIP): transform request before sending outbound requests.
+  - `function`: Using JavaScript to customize inbound behavior, such as signature verification and request body transformation.
 - **Observability:** OpenTelemetry Metrics and Tracing.